AgoraIO-Extensions/Electron-SDK/docs/apis.md

 <a name="AgoraRtcEngine+setVideoRenderHighFPS"></a>

 ### agoraRtcEngine.setVideoRenderHighFPS(fps)
-force set render fps for high stream.
+force set renderer fps for high stream.
 High stream here MEANS uid streams which has been added to high ones by calling addVideoRenderToHighFPS, note this has nothing to do with dual stream high stream.
 This is often used when we want to set low fps for most of views, but high fps for one or two special views, e.g. screenshare